 Lack of cost estimates from providers must be documented as "no bid."

-Proprietary or Sole Source: When a proprietary or sole source justification is used, the paper case file must contain a complete and approved Proprietary Purchase Justification form (VR1322).
+Proprietary or Sole Source: When a proprietary or sole source justification is used, the case file must contain a complete and approved Proprietary Purchase Justification form (VR1322).

-Contract Modification: When there is a significant change in circumstances that may justify an additional purchase of the same service, approval, and completion, Contracted Service Modification Request (VR3472) is required.
+Contract Modification: Services or goods outlined in the VR-SFP manual or in a contract exhibit can be modified to meet a customer's individual needs.
+Before any changes are made to the service definition, procedures, required outcomes for payment, or deliverables, a VR3472, Contracted Service Modification Request, must be completed and approved by the Director of the Vocational Rehabilitation Division, or their designated authority.

+Procedure for Contract Modifications:

+If a contractor requests a service modification, the VR counselor determines whether to submit the request for review.

+The VR counselor initiates a VR3472 form when a contract modification is required, gathering necessary information and the contractor's signature.

+Contracted service modifications are valid and effective only after approval by the Director of the Vocational Rehabilitation Division or their delegated signature authority.

 After-the-Fact Service Authorization: For ATF SAs, such as Backdated SA and Replacement SA, documentation of the request must include the following:

 The request (specific good or service, provider, and anticipated dates of service);